Skip to content

 wget https://raw.githubusercontent.com/AstrBotDevs/shipyard/refs/heads/main/pkgs/bay/docker-compose.yml -O docker-compose.yml

-# Modify the environment variable configuration in the compose-with-shipyard.yml file, such as Shipyard's access token, etc.
+# Modify the environment variables in docker-compose.yml, such as the Shipyard access token

 docker compose -f docker-compose.yml up -d